r3troseer/election-result-collation/README.md

 **Features**:

--View the result of any individual polling unit.
+- View the result of any individual polling unit.
--View the summed total result of all polling units under any particular local government.
+- View the summed total result of all polling units under any particular local government.
--Store results for all parties for a new polling unit.
+- Store results for all parties for a new polling unit.

 **Installation**